Menu

 Good to know: Small property β€” book ahead for summer.
 No pool.
 Skala's waterfront tavernas and cafΓ©s are walking distance.
 The bus to the Chora runs regularly.
 The harbor's evening atmosphere is pleasant and unhurried.

-Check prices for Hotel Chris on Booking.com
+Check prices for Hotel Chris on Booking.com, or compare options on Agoda.

 Blue Bay Hotel (Skala)